MULTILEVEL ORAL APPLIANCE TREATMENT

 SUMMARY

 Obstructive sleep apnea (OSA) is caused by choking on the tongue base and soft palate during sleep.
-Many dentists now treat OSA with mandibular advancement appliances, and they are well tolerated; but they are only effective in 50% of patients, because the mandible is only loosely attached to the tongue and not at all attached to the soft palate.
+The following paper describes treatment of this condition for people with a normal set of healthy teeth.
+Many dentists now treat OSA in these people with mandibular advancement appliances, and the appliances are well tolerated; but they are only effective in 50% of patients, because the mandible is only loosely attached to the tongue and not at all attached to the soft palate.
 Therefore, Dr. Summer has devised mechanisms that can be added to ineffective mandibular advancement appliances in order to also control the positions of the tongue and soft palate.
-A detailed description of the new mechanisms and a protocal for comprehensive oral appliance treatment of OSA can be found in the file entitled, MULTILEVEL ORAL APPLIANCE TREATMENT under the FOR DOCTORS tab.
+For people without teeth (denture wearers), the treatments are described under the file TREATMENT FOR DENTURE PATIENTS.
+For people who want a detailed description of the new mechanisms and a protocal for comprehensive oral appliance treatment of OSA, the protocol and rationale can be found in the file entitled, MULTILEVEL ORAL APPLIANCE TREATMENT under the FOR DOCTORS tab.

 BACKGROUND

 New mechanical devices can now be added to ineffective mandibular advancement appliances to make them more effective by also holding the tongue to prevent it from dropping back into the throat, elevating the middle of the soft palate to draw its back end away from the obstruction, and prying the tongue base off the pharyngeal wall.
-To prevent unnecessary treatment, these modalities can be added one at a time until the problem is solved.
+To prevent unnecessary treatment, these modalities can be added one at a time until the problem is solved, as described below:

 Telescopic (Herbst) appliances have the longest history of success in treatment for sleep apnea and the best control over mandibular position, but the hardware they employ was designed more than a century ago for bite jumping in children, and it is unnecessarily bulky and restrictive when used in adults, leading to discomfort and breakage.
 To solve these problems, Dr. Summer's high push Herbst appliance has a lower profile for comfort, free lateral movement to prevent binding and breakage, an upward vector of force on the mandible to prevent mouth breathing, and unlimited adjustability without tools by just rotating the tubing assembly on the threaded connector, as shown below.